cutting-room-floor/markers.js/API.md

   This must be the same string that was given in `addCallback`

 * `callback` is a funcion that is called on the event specified by `event`.
-  This must be the same function as was given in `addCallback`.
+  This must be the same function as was given in `markers.addCallback`.

 _Returns_ the markers layer